Whats in this section?

 Depending on the stage of the person’s dementia, you might want to consider ‘painting with water’ sets.
 These are sheets of paper which you paint water onto to reveal a colourful image.
 Some are reusable as, when they dry, the image disappears.

-There are many other craft activities for people with dementia, including making collages, activities using different textures, and modelling using playdough or modelling clay.
+There are many other craft activities suitable for people with Dementia.
+Including making collages, activities using different textures, and modelling using playdough or modelling clay.

 There are puzzles designed especially for people with dementia.
 These usually have between 10 and 70 large pieces that form a traditional puzzle image.
 If your relative enjoys jigsaws, this activity could stimulate them without being too complex to complete.
 The completed pictures are appropriate for adults and cover many themes.

 Sensory activities can be an extremely calming pastime for people with Dementia.
 You can buy games that use smells to trigger memories, or you can buy or make a ‘fiddle muff’ if the person struggles with fidgeting.

 Music is widely recognised as a great way to engage people living with all stages of Dementia.
 Any music can help, from playing a favourite CD to creating a personalised playlist of songs that are associated with happy memories.
 If the person with dementia lives alone, consider a simple radio with very few buttons for ease of use.
 Even singing a favourite song can be an opportunity to connect.

 If the person with Dementia shows interest, let them carry out tasks around the house.
 Anything like folding towels to laying the table or washing up can help them to feel a sense of accomplishment and purpose.

 Be prepared that, depending on the level of their symptoms, the tasks may not be completed perfectly.
 Try not to see it as them ‘helping’ you with chores, just support them to enjoy the experience.